Understanding Relational Trauma: Your Journey to Healing

 - 3 min read

 Do you find yourself walking on eggshells in relationships, even when there's no obvious threat?
-Or maybe you're successful in every area of life except intimacy—where you either push people away or lose yourself completely?
+Or perhaps you're thriving in every area of life except intimacy—where you either push people away or lose yourself completely?

-When people hear the word trauma, many think of big, catastrophic events.
-And while those experiences absolutely are trauma, there's a whole other layer that often goes unspoken: relational trauma—the kind that happens over time, in our families, partnerships, friendships, or even systems we were part of.
+When people hear the word "trauma," many think of big, catastrophic events.
+While those experiences certainly qualify as trauma, another layer often goes unspoken: relational trauma.
+This type occurs over time within families, partnerships, friendships, or even the systems we are part of.

 I work with many individuals who carry this kind of pain.
 Sometimes, they aren't even sure if what they experienced "counts" as trauma.
 They might say things like: